dblock/code.dblock.org/about/index.md

 <small>(click images for hi-res headshots)</small>

-I serve customers as a Principal Engineer across <a href="https://aws.amazon.com/data-exchange" target="_blank">AWS Data Exchange</a> and <a href="https://aws.amazon.com/marketplace" target="_blank">AWS Marketplace</a> in NYC.
+I am currently working on [OpenSearch](https://opensearch.org/) at AWS in NYC.
 Opinions on this blog are my own.

 Here's an official bio.